 I’m grateful to Dave Chapman for his hard work investigating and writing some papers on the EU, and for kindly permitting their publication on this blog.
-(His first was posted in UK/EU in/out #3: In the Face of God, is the inspiration for this hub’s title.)
+(His first was posted in UK/EU in/out #3: In the Face of God, which inspired this hub’s original title.)

 He writes that a subsequent paper to the above linked was circulated to his neighbours and which “expressly leaves out the ‘spiritual take’, but was intended to be informative…Neither is it complete, of course.
 Below was the note I attached with the item…”

 A Look at Some Facts on the European Union, and Britain

 In attaching this small ‘paper’ I need to make a short explanation.